TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. class:: DocTestFinder(verbose=False, parser=DocTestParser(), recurse=True, exclude_empty=True)

-   A processing class used to extract the :class:`DocTest`\ s that are relevant to a given object, from its docstring and the docstrings of its contained objects.
+   A processing kundi used to extract the :class:`DocTest`\ s that are relevant to a given object, kutoka its docstring and the docstrings of its contained objects.
-   :class:`DocTest`\ s can be extracted from modules, classes, functions, methods, staticmethods, classmethods, and properties.
+   :class:`DocTest`\ s can be extracted kutoka modules, classes, functions, methods, staticmethods, classmethods, and properties.

    The optional argument *verbose* can be used to display the objects searched by the finder.
 It defaults to ``False`` (no output).

-   The optional argument *parser* specifies the :class:`DocTestParser` object (or a drop-in replacement) that is used to extract doctests from docstrings.
+   The optional argument *parser* specifies the :class:`DocTestParser` object (or a drop-in replacement) that is used to extract doctests kutoka docstrings.

    If the optional argument *recurse* is false, then :meth:`DocTestFinder.find` will only examine the given object, and not any contained objects.